SimonCB765/CKDOntology/README.md

     - The tpe of the relationship
         - :CausedBy - When condition A is caused by condition B (e.g. end stage renal failure is a cause of kidney failure).
         - :ContributesTo - When condition A is a contributory factor for condition B (e.g. acute kidney injury contibutes to acute-on-chronic renal failure).
+        - :DecreasedBy - When measurement A decreases due to condition B.
-        - :Decreases - When condition A causes a decrease in measurement B.
+        - :IncreasedBy - When measurement A increases due to condition B.
-        - :Increases - When condition A causes an increase in measurement B.
+        - :Treats - When treatment A treats condition B.
         - :TypeOf - When A is a type of B (e.g. type 1 diabetes mellitus is a type of diabetes mellitus).
 - Properties
     - description - A description of the relationship (including references where needed).
 For example, how and why condition A causes condition B.